-One lesson I have learned personally is that if we are to survive we must not focus on our cross, on what we can't have.
+One lesson I have learned is that, if we are to survive, we must not focus on our cross, on what we can’t have.
 Rather we place our attention on something we enjoy.
-It is seldom we are in a situation where there absolutely is nothing to enjoy; nothing to be thankful for; no little flower in our valley.
+It is seldom we are in a situation where there absolutely is nothing to enjoy, nothing to be thankful for, no little flower in our valley.

 We can be forced to endure for a season extreme physical, mental, or emotional pain.
-It is seldom such a rare crisis endures for longer than a year for most of us I think; but our cross or prison may endure for many yearsin some form or another for our entire life on earth.
+I think that such a rare crisis seldom lasts for longer than a year for most of us, but our cross or prison may endure for many years—in some form or another for our entire life on earth.

 We do not want you to be uninformed, brothers, about the hardships we suffered in the province of Asia.
 We were under great pressure, far beyond our ability to endure, so that we despaired even of life.
 Indeed, in our hearts we felt the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.
 (II Corinthians 1:8,9)

 Perhaps most of us have read of the tribulations of Job, and how he came to know God as a result.
 The prophet Jeremiah had no easy time of it.
 His prophecies have strengthened numerous believers, but they proceeded from much trouble.

 It requires hot fires and considerable suffering before we truly are ready to say to our Father, “Not my will, but Yours be done.”